AP U.S. Government and Politics Score Calculator (2026)

 To improve your AP Gov score, focus on both sections equally.
 For MCQ, practice with official College Board materials and review key concepts.
 For FRQs, practice writing clear, well-structured responses using specific examples and evidence.
 Use this calculator to track your progress on practice exams and identify which areas need the most improvement.

-What is a good AP Gov score?
+What is a good AP U.S. Government and Politics score?